MarkCondello/dev-notes/PHP/index.md

 ```

 Then from the main entry point of the application, include the psr4 autoload.php file from vendor like so:require `BASE_PATH . 'vendor/autoload.php';`
+If we dont have an entry point, we can add the autoload.php file using a relative path in the file where we want to `use` a namespaced file.
+Remember to update the `psr-4` mapping so the namespace is registered with the composer `autoload_psr4.php` file.

 Ensure that you reference the base path if the entry point file is not in the root.

 ### Composer search